rafaelsteil/jforum2/README.md

 In the gold Java years it was used by some big sites, like JavaRanch.com, GUJ.com.br (biggest java community in Brazil) and Sony Online Entertainment.

-I have ceased development and maintenance for several years already, and I only keep the code (and the website, jforum.net) alive for historial reasons.
+I have ceased development and maintenance for several years already, and I only keep the code alive for historial reasons.
 I do not intend to apply fixes or develop new features.

-Keep in mind that this a very old codebase, and I have since evolved a lot as professional developer.
+Keep in mind that this a very old codebase.

+## Check [http://jforum.net](jforum.net) for the currently maintained version